enjikaka/reko-map/README.md

 Making the REKO-rings easier to find and listing the produce available to buy could help the local businesses get their produce sold.

-REKO is an important community that needs to be saved.
+REKO is an important community that needs to survive.
 Some REKO-rings already see people not picking up deliveries because they are sick or are in a risk group, reducing their income.

 ## Digital Solution